ferthelet/phase-0-hosting-on-github-pages/README.md

 ## Learning Goals

-- Understand what it means to host a website
+- Understand what it means to host a website.
-- Use GitHub to host a website from a Git repository
+- Use GitHub to host a website from a Git repository.

 ## Introduction